West Indian manatee: Vibrissae

 Manatees have sensitive tactile hairs that cover their bodies and faces called whiskers or vibrissae.
 Each individual hair is a vibrissal apparatus called a follicle-sinus complex.
 Vibrissae are blood filled sinuses bound by a dense connective tissue capsule with sensitive nerve endings that provides haptic feedback to the manatee.

 Usually vibrissae are found on the facial regions of terrestrial and non-sirenian aquatic animals and are called whiskers.
 Manatees, however, have vibrissae all over their bodies.
 The vibrissae located in their facial region are roughly 30 times denser than the vibrissae on the rest of their body.
 Their mouth consists of very mobile prehensile lips which are used for grasping food and objects.
 The vibrissae on these lips are turned outward during grasping and are used in locating vegetation.
 Their oral disks also contain vibrissae which have been classified as bristle-like hairs that are used in nongrasping investigation of objects and food.

 Manatee vibrissae are so sensitive that they are able to perform active touch discrimination of textures.
 Manatees also use their vibrissae to navigate the turbid waterways of their environment.
 Research has indicated that they are able to use these vibrissae to detect hydrodynamic stimuli in the same way that fish use their lateral line system.

 Reproduction

 Male manatees reach sexual maturity at 3–4 years of age, while females reach sexual maturity at 3–5 years of age.
 Manatees appear capable of breeding throughout their entire adult life, although most females first breed successfully at ages 7–9.
 Breeding occurs in ephemeral mating herds, where several males aggregate around an estrous female and compete for access to her.
+These mating herds can last up to 2 to 4 weeks.
+The estrous cycles of female manatees typically are approximately one month long.
+Females in captivity have been observed to skip cycles.
 Larger males, presumably older, have been observed to dominate mating herds and are likely responsible for most successful copulation events.
+However, between males and females there is a little sexual dimorphism where females are typically slightly larger than males.

+The reproductive anatomy of males consists of internal testes within the abdominal cavity, which are located posterior to the kidneys.
+In the Florida manatee, males experience seasonal changes in their spermatogenesis.
+They are active during the warm breeding season; during this time all stages of spermatogenesis can be seen.
+However, during the cold non-breeding season, they are inactive, and spermatogenesis is inhibited.

+Recently there has been a study that shows support that males use chemosensation for the anal glands to locate females in estrous.

+The reproductive anatomy of females is most like that of elephants.
+Female manatees resemble elephants in their zonary placenta, bicornuate uterus, and corpora albicantia.
+The female manatees' ovary gross morphology consists of an oval disk shape with a flat surface of the cortex.
+And since they are polyovular the ovulation scar is often challenging to identify.